-Climate Change Management Role
+Climate Change Management Role (1/2)

-The Executive Vice President of the Sustainability Management function directly reports to the Senior Executive Vice President, Corporate Strategy and Sustainability, responsible for PTT and PTT Group sustainability management consisting of establishing policies, strategies, standards, mechanisms, master plans, etc. for deployment to business units and PTT Group company levels.
+The Executive Vice President of the Sustainability Management function directly reports to the Senior Executive Vice President, Corporate Strategy and Sustainability, responsible for PTT and PTT Group sustainability management consisting of establishing policies, strategies, standards, mechanisms, master plans, etc. for deployment to business units and PTT Group company levels with systematically integrated processes/ controls/ procedures.
 Sustainability management roles and responsibilities (including climate-related risks and opportunities) are as follows:

 Governing Body Roles and Responsibilities Meeting Frequency Board Level PTT Board of Directors (BoD) BoD is responsible for endorsing the "3P Decarbonization Pathways" and assigns CGSC and ERMC to govern and manage sustainability including climate-related issues which establish risk management guidelines comprehensively and ensure executives' management and efficient system or process for risk management.
-Monthly Corporate Governance and Sustainability Committee (CGSC) CGSC is responsible for establishing objectives, targets, policies, strategies, master plans, guidelines, and sustainability management plans covering environmental (including climate action management), social, and governance (ESG) corresponding to PTT's strategies and targets, national and international standards and practices, as well as monitor the implementation of sustainability management, provide advice and recommendations to PTT Governance Risk and Compliance Management Committee (GRCMC), and report to the board.
-Quarterly Enterprise Risk Management Committee (ERMC) ERMC is responsible for supervising and reviewing risk policies, scopes, and management (including climate-related risks).
-The Board also monitors the risk management measures and progress from the proposed corporate business strategy to mitigate the climate risks and supervise the Corporate Plan and Risk Management Committee (CPRC) for further actions.
+Monthly Corporate Governance and Sustainability Committee (CGSC) CGSC is responsible for establishing objectives, targets, policies, strategies, master plans, guidelines, and sustainability management plans covering environmental (including climate action management), social, and governance (ESG) corresponding to PTT's strategies and targets, national and international standards and practices, as well as monitor the implementation of sustainability management, provide advice and recommendations, and oversight to PTT Governance Risk and Compliance Management Committee (GRCMC), and report to the board.
+Quarterly Enterprise Risk Management Committee (ERMC) ERMC is responsible for supervising and reviewing risk policies, scopes, and management (including climate-related risks) with the business context and internal/external factor changes.
+ERMC oversees screening and reviewing the investment plan (major capital expenditures, acquisitions, and, mergers, etc.) with climate-related criteria (internal carbon price mechanism) to trade-offs associated with risks and opportunities.
+The Board also monitors the risk management measures and progress from the proposed corporate business strategy to mitigate the climate risks and supervises the Corporate Plan and Risk Management Committee (CPRC) for further actions.
 Quarterly